sebgra/hicberg/README.md

 ```

-For example, to run the pipeline using 8 threads using ARIMA Hi-C kit enzymes (DpnII & HinfI) and generate a matrix and its reconstruction in the directory out :
+For example, to run the pipeline using 8 threads using ARIMA Hi-C kit enzymes (DpnII & HinfI) and generate a matrix and its reconstruction in the directory out:

 ```bash
 hicberg pipeline -g genome.fa --fq-for reads_for.fq --fq_rev rev_reads.fq